mrigankvashist/SDE-prep/README.md

 1. You are given an ArrayList of positive integers.
 2. You have to remove prime numbers from the given ArrayList and return the updated ArrayList.
 Note -> The order of elements should remain same

+# Day 15
+- ### Unique Paths
+There is a robot on an m x n grid.
+The robot is initially located at the top-left corner (i.e., grid[0][0]).
+The robot tries to move to the bottom-right corner (i.e., grid[m - 1][n - 1]).
+The robot can only move either down or right at any point in time.
+Given the two integers m and n, return the number of possible unique paths that the robot can take to reach the bottom-right corner.
+The test cases are generated so that the answer will be less than or equal to 2 * 109.

+- ### Kth Smallest Element in a Sorted Matrix
+Given an n x n matrix where each of the rows and columns is sorted in ascending order, return the kth smallest element in the matrix.
+Note that it is the kth smallest element in the sorted order, not the kth distinct element.
+You must find a solution with a memory complexity better than O(n2)

+- ### Print All Permutations Of A String Iteratively
+1. You are given a string.
+2. You have to print all permutations of the given string iteratively.

+- ### Print Decreasing
+1. You are given a positive number n.
+2. You are required to print the counting from n to 1.
+3. You are required to not use any loops.
+Complete the body of print Decreasing function to achieve it.

+Note -> The online judge can't force you to write the function recursively but that is what the spirit of question is.
+Write recursive and not iterative logic.
+The purpose of the question is to aid learning recursion and not test you.

+- ### Print Increasing
+1. You are given a positive number n.
+2. You are required to print the counting from 1 to n.
+3. You are required to not use any loops.
+Complete the body of print Increasing function to achieve it.
+Don't change the signature of the function.

+- ### Print Increasing Decreasing
+1. You are given a positive number n.
+2. You are required to print the counting from n to 1 and back to n again.
+3. You are required to not use any loops.
+Complete the body of pdi function to achieve it.
+Don't change the signature of the function.

+- ### Factorial
+1. You are given a number n.
+2. You are required to calculate the factorial of the number.
+Don't change the signature of factorial function.